 How will conveyancing work post Covid-19?

-Most of the conveyancing and solicitors services can be done online, which means they are still mostly working remotely.
+Most of the and solicitors can be done online, which means they are still mostly working remotely.
 This won’t affect the sales process, and the majority of conveyancers were still operating throughout the lockdown.

 However, we recommend working with a good solicitor, one who is a property expert and recognises the situation and can prepare flexible contracts where possible in case either party shows coronavirus-related symptoms.

 Post-Covid-19 home selling has changed

-As a vendor, you can still be excited about selling your home — especially if you have five-star help from an estate agent fully equipped for the new normal.
+As a vendor, you can still be excited about selling your home — especially if you have five-star help from an fully equipped for the new normal.